Table of Contents Show

-The Upper West Side spans from 59th Street North to 110th street across the entire Western side of Manhattan from Central Park West to the Hudson River.
-To the north, it is bordered by Morningside Heights while Midtown West is along the southern border.
+The Upper West Side spans from 59th Street North to 110th street across the western side of Manhattan from Central Park West to the Hudson River.
+It is bordered by Morningside Heights to the north, while Midtown West is along the southern border.

 Image by DMZ LumMatic Photography / Flickr

 Like the nearby Upper East Side, the Upper West Side is traditionally considered a very affluent neighborhood.
-Also known as a cultural epicenter of the city, it is also home to many of the city’s most recognized institutions including Columbia University, Schwab Mansion, and the New York Historical Society.
+It is also known as a cultural epicenter of the city.
+It is also home to many of the city’s most recognized institutions, including Columbia University, Schwab Mansion, and the New-York Historical Society.

-Originally settled by Dutch immigrants in the early 1700s, the Upper West Side then became an industrial epicenter as home to one if the city’s main railroad lines.
-When the Subway expanded to the neighborhood in the early 1900s, it brought an influx of residential development and resulted in the architectural charm that still exists in the neighborhood today.
+Originally settled by Dutch immigrants in the early 1700s, the Upper West Side became an industrial epicenter as home to one of the city’s main railroad lines.
+When the Subway expanded to the neighborhood in the early 1900s, it brought an influx of residential development and resulted in the architectural charm in the neighborhood today.

 Tucked into the western edge of Central Park sits the American Museum of Natural History.
-One of the largest museums in the world, the museum, opened in 1877 and had been revered ever since and often featured in popular culture as in Night at the Museum, The Catcher in the Rye and Friends.
+One of the largest museums globally, the museum opened in 1877 and was revered ever since and often featured in popular culture as in Night at the Museum, The Catcher in the Rye, and Friends.

 Image by Wally Gobetz / Flickr

-Another main attraction of the Upper West Side is it’s proximity to several of the city’s parks including Central Park and Riverside Park.
-Riverside Park, which spans 4 miles between Riverside Drive and the Hudson River on the western edge of Manhattan, extends to the island’s northern tip.
+Another main attraction of the Upper West Side is its proximity to several of the city’s parks, including Central Park and Riverside Park.
+Riverside Park, which spans 4 miles between Riverside Drive and the Hudson River on the western edge of Manhattan, extends to its northern tip.
 The most popular area of the park stretches from W. 72nd Street up to W. 125th street.
-Like the Upper East Side, residents of the Upper West Side also have easy access to some of the most popular areas of Central Park like the Jacqueline Kennedy Onassis Reservoir and the Great Lawn.
+Like the Upper East Side, residents of the Upper West Side also have easy access to some of the most popular areas of Central Park, like the Jacqueline Kennedy Onassis Reservoir and the Great Lawn.

 The Upper West Side has access to two main subway routes, the 123 train that runs along Broadway and the A/C/E train that parallels Central Park West.
 The B train also has several stops along Central Park West and provides residents easy access to downtown and Brooklyn.